mardub1635/in-the-navy/index.md

 # Acknowledgement / resources
 Thanks to my Kattis and Carolina at [Uppsala Women Coding](https://www.meetup.com/fr-FR/Uppsala-women-coding-beginners-welcome/) for boosting the group.
-Swedish terminal users can see see [Kattis and her terminal workshop](https://github.com/kattisA/terminal-workshop) and [Carolina her her blogpost](https://46elks.se/blog/2022/02/guide-terminalen) .
+Swedish terminal users can see see [Kattis and her terminal workshop](https://github.com/kattisA/terminal-workshop) and [Carolina's blogpost](https://46elks.se/blog/2022/02/guide-terminalen) .

 On the more international community, the lyrics writing was a lot inspired by the notebook of [Melanie Walsh](https://melaniewalsh.github.io/Intro-Cultural-Analytics/01-Command-Line/01-The-Command-Line.html).